BrightspaceUI/core/components/icons/README.md

 ## Overriding the Color

-To change an icon's color from ferrite to something else, simply set it from CSS:
+To change an icon's color from Tungsten to something else, simply set it from CSS:

 ```html
 <d2l-icon icon="tier3:alert" style="color: red;"></d2l-icon>